Passive Houses

 Key Elements of Passive Houses, Integrated In Your Build

 Passive House elements can be incorporated into your build, promoting an energy-efficient, sustainable dwelling, without the need for an “all-in” approach.
-TrueLine Homes specialises in integrating key elements of passive house design into our builds, focusing on enhancing energy efficiency, superior insulation, and overall comfort.
+TrueLine Homes specialises in integrating key elements of Passive House design into our builds, focusing on enhancing energy efficiency, superior insulation, and overall comfort.

 We have a wealth of experience with building these types of homes, and a deep understanding of how they actually perform, backed by our knowledge of building science.
-Our hands-on experience has given us valuable insightswe’ve seen what works and what doesn’t, and we consider and plan your home build with this expertise in mind.
+Our hands-on experience has given us valuable insights–we’ve seen what works and what doesn’t, and we consider and plan your home build with this expertise in mind.

 Improved indoor comfort Thermal Insulation